What You’ll Accomplish

 # Rename to claude-workspace

-mv feed-the-beast-main claude-workspace
+mv delegate-main claude-workspace

 # Enter the workspace